TommyJones/textmineR/cran-comments.md

 * win-builder: release, devel, and oldrel

 ## R CMD check results
-There are no NOTEs, WARNINGs, or ERRORs.
+There are no WARNINGs, or ERRORs.

+On the Winbuilder service, I receive NOTEs on possible invalid URLs.
+I have verified that they work.
+I think it's Wikipedia rejecting the automated query as the error message is "Status: 429 Message: Too Many Requests""

 ## revdepcheck results